aivazis/pet/README.md

 You can probably get away with installing `pyre` from `conda-forge`, but `pet` and `pyre` are currently evolving together rather quickly.
 Being tied to a slower release cycle may delay access to the latest features.
-Generally peting, the `HEAD` of all three repositories is a safe place to pull from, as they are thoroughly tested.
+Generally speaking, the `HEAD` of all three repositories is a safe place to pull from, as they are thoroughly tested.

 ### Setting up the build system